Netcracker/qubership-core-junit-k8s-extension/README.md

 #### More examples how to inject tests util services can be found [here](cloud-core-extension/src/test/java/com/netcracker/cloud/junit/cloudcore/extension/callbacks/classes/TestClass.java)

-### Kubernetes client configuration via @Cloud and system properties
+### Kubernetes client configuration via @Client and system properties

-You can tune several Kubernetes client parameters either per-field using the `@Cloud` annotation or globally via JVM system properties.
-The precedence is:
+You can tune Kubernetes client parameters (timeouts, intervals) either per-field using the `@Client` annotation or globally via JVM system properties.
+The `@Client` annotation is separate from the `@Cloud` annotation and focuses solely on client-level configuration.

+Precedence:

-1. `@Cloud` annotation value (or the `prop` referenced by the annotation)
+1. `@Client` annotation value (or the `prop` referenced by the annotation)
-2. System property `clouds.<context>.<parameter>`
+2. System property `client.<context>.<parameter>`
 3. Library default

 Supported parameters and their defaults: